Georg von Trapp: World War I

 Trapp was transferred to the SM U-14, the former French submarine Curie, which had been sunk and salvaged by the Austro-Hungarian Navy.
 He conducted ten more war patrols in the much larger submarine, attacking merchant ships instead of warships.
 Between April 1917 and October 1917, U-14 sank 11 Allied merchant ships under Trapp's command.

-In May 1918, he was promoted to Korvettenkapitän (equal to Lieutenant commander) and given command of the submarine base at Cattaro in the Gulf of Kotor.
-However, Austria-Hungary's defeat in World War I also led to the Empire's collapse.
+In May 1918, he was promoted to Korvettenkapitän (equal to lieutenant commander) and given command of the submarine base at Cattaro in the Gulf of Kotor.
+However, Austria-Hungary's defeat in World War I led to the empire's collapse.
 The territory of the Austro-Hungarian Empire was divided among seven countries, with the Kingdom of Serbs, Croats and Slovenes keeping most of the seacoast.
 The Republic of German-Austria was landlocked and no longer had a navy, putting an end to Trapp's naval career.

 War record

-Trapp's patrols in U-5 and U-14 made him the most successful Austro-Hungarian submarine commander of World War I, sinking 11 Allied merchant ships totaling 47,653 GRT and 2 Allied warships displacing a total of 12,641 tons.
+Trapp's patrols in U-5 and U-14 made him the most successful Austro-Hungarian submarine commander of World War I, sinking 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing a total of 12,641 tons.